sabs21/dex_bot/README.md

 4. Run start.bat to start the bot.

 Commands:
-- dex: Displays information about a Pokemon such as type, abiltiies, stats, defensive and offensive resistences, egg groups, and more.
+- dex: Displays information about a Pokemon such as type, abiltiies, stats, defensive and offensive resistence, egg groups, and more.